Joy879/Feb-23/notes.md

 ## Possible errors

 1. Adding individual filenames

-Say your file was named **new file.txt** meaning there is a gap between the names. doing `` git add new file.txt `` will result into an error called ``fatal pathsec not found``
+Say your file was named **new file.txt** meaning there is a gap between the names. doing `` git add new file.txt `` will result into an error called ``fatal pathspec not found``
 What happens is bash terminal is sensitive to commands and interprets one word at a time.

 Fix: ensure all your file names don't have a space between them e.g. **new-file.txt** or **new_file.txt**